dixitswatantra/rangecalculator/README.md

 ---- TESTCASE ----
 INPUT ZIPCODE RANGE :
 [[10000,20000], [20000,25000], [20000,30000], [10000,15000], [70000,70001]]

 OUTPUT ZIPCODE RANGE :
 [[10000,30000], [70000,70001]]

+###### NOTE : something like above can be seen at commandline after executing java -jar commmad.
+Here, INPUT ZIPCODE RANGE shows what input has been provided from commandline and then , OUTPUT ZIPCDOE RANGE : provides final output for minumum zipcode list derived.

 #### ===============Code Coeverage is 87.3 %========================